qualcomm/llama.cpp/docs/backend/OPENCL.md

 ## Known Issues

+- Flash attention does not always improve performance.
+Disable it for models above 3B.
-- Currently OpenCL backend does not work on Adreno 6xx GPUs.
+- Currently OpenCL backend works on A6xx GPUs with recent drivers and compilers (usually found in IoT platforms).
+  However, it does not work on A6xx GPUs found in phones with old drivers and compilers.

 ## TODO